weichenzhao1997/COSI124a_Project_cross_language_entity_linking/README.md

 | `assign_cuis_ICD-11_with_translation.py` | Assigns ICD-11 labels (with translation) |

 ## Experiments
-Experiment 1 - fronzen baseline on untranslated corpus: experiments/frozen_sapbert
+Experiment 1 - fronzen baseline on untranslated corpus: experiments/frozen_sapbert/frozen_sapbert_baseline_no_translation.ipynb

+Experiment 1b - fronzen baseline on untranslated corpus with enriched index: experiments/frozen_sapbert/frozen_sapbert_baseline_enriched_index.ipynb

+Experiment 2-v2 - fronzen baseline on translated corpus with enriched index: experiments/frozen_sapbert_with_translation-v2/frozen_sapbert_baseline_with_translation-v2.ipynb
+> **Note:** This experiment uses the translated corpus with better performance

 ## To Do

-1. Assign CUIs to the combined test set (currently missing the Simplified Chinese train split)
+1. Assign CUIs to the combined test set with translation
-2. Complete Experiment 1 by evaluating on the combined test split
-3. **Experiment 2:** run frozen SapBERT on corpus with translation
+3. **Experiment 2:** Finish it by evaluting on test set
 4. **Experiment 3:** Fine-tuning experiments